suzanbaert/BlogFiles/content/post/2018-04-02-dplyr-tutorial-4.md

     ## # ... with 3 more variables: awake <dbl>, brainwt <dbl>, bodywt <dbl>

 The instructions for summarizing have to be a function.
-When there is no function availble in base R or a package to do what you want, you can either make a function upfront, or make a function on the fly.
+When there is no function available in base R or a package to do what you want, you can either make a function upfront, or make a function on the fly.

 The sample code will add 5 to the mean of each column.
 The function on the